 Radio or mobile Interference

-Complaints about interferences in telecommunications can be directed to the Post and Telecom Administration.
-The Administration will try to locate the origin of interference as soon as possible and take the necessary action to rectify the problem.
+Complaints about interference in telecommunications can be directed to the Electronic Communications Office of Iceland (ECOI).
+ECOI will try to locate the origin of interference as soon as possible and take the necessary action to rectify the problem.

 Equipment connected to obsolete microwave TV antennas is causing interference for GSM telephones

-Measurements made by the Post- and Telecom Administration (PTA /PFS) indicate that there is considerable interference for GSM mobiles in various areas in the Reykjavik area, for example in, Vesturbær, Fossvogur og certain areas in Kópavogur and Hafnarfjörður.
+Measurements made by the Electronic Communications Office of Iceland (ECOI) indicate that there is considerable interference for GSM mobiles in various areas in the Reykjavik area, for example in, Vesturbær, Fossvogur og certain areas in Kópavogur and Hafnarfjörður.
 Interference is also possible in Akranes, Selfoss and Reykjanesbær.

 The interference is due to malfunctioning obsolete microwave antenna receivers, so-called frequency converters, that were used to receive Fjölvarpið some years ago.
 It ceased broadcasting in 2017, but thousands of antennas are still installed and active.
 The only way to eliminate the interference is to unplug the power supply or disconnect the antenna on the roof.